constellation-daq/Constellation/docs/protocols/cmdp.md

 ### Overall Behavior

-* Send only messages with topic that has subscribers, suppress others
-* discard messages with invalid topic
-* discard messages in congestion
+A CMDP service provider host SHALL advertise its CMDP service through [CHIRP](https://gitlab.desy.de/constellation/constellation/-/blob/main/docs/protocols/chirp.md).

+Upon service discovery through [CHIRP](https://gitlab.desy.de/constellation/constellation/-/blob/main/docs/protocols/chirp.md), a CMDP host MAY subscribe to one or multiple topics as defined by [29/PUBSUB](http://rfc.zeromq.org/spec:29/PUBSUB).

 The first frame of the message SHALL consist of the message topic in order to allow outgoing message filtering as specified in [29/PUBSUB](http://rfc.zeromq.org/spec:29/PUBSUB).
-The sending CMDP host SHALL only send a message if the receiving CMDP host has a subscription to the topic of the message.
+The sending CMDP host SHALL only send a message if the receiving CMDP host has a subscription to the topic of the message and SHALL discard all other messages.

 The topic MUST start either with prefix `LOG` or with prefix `STAT` and SHOULD only contain upper case letters, slashes or digits.

-A receiving CMDP host SHALL discard messages that it receives with a topic prefix different from these.
+A receiving CMDP host SHALL discard messages that it receives with an invalid topic or topic formatting.

+In case of network congestion, unsent messaged SHALL be discarded by the sending CMDP host.

 ### Log Message Topic